chromaui/chromatic-docs/src/content/workflow/in-pull-request.md

 ## Next: How to get stakeholders involved in review

 See how Chromatic works from the reviewer point of view.
-Learn about comments, notifications, and integrations with tools like Figma or Slack.
+Learn about comments, notifications, and integrations with tools like Figma and Slack.

 <a class="btn primary round" href="/docs/quickstart-for-reviewers">Read next chapter</a>